vishnux/Ratatouille/README.md

 ## Acknowledgments

 OpenAI provides the GPT-2 model used in this project.
 We thank them for their contributions to the AI community.

-If you have any questions or suggestions, please feel free to open an issue in this repository.